I am honored to help you uncover your trauma, get closer to your authentic self and move toward your dreams.

 Hi, I’m Mara Adelman

-It became apparent to me that unless I helped people focus on and improve their mental health and interpersonal relationships, I would just be treating the symptoms of illness and not truly helping people be balanced, connected, and well.
-This led me to enroll in a Sexuality Coaching Program.
+It became clear that unless I helped people address their mental health and interpersonal relationships, I would only be treating symptoms—not truly helping people be balanced, connected, and well.
+This led me to enroll in a Sexuality Coaching Program, and more recently, a year-long intensive Psychedelic Practitioner program through the Integrative Psychiatry Institute, along with a certificate in the Biology of Trauma and Attachment.

-As a Physician Assistant, Coach, and Psychedelic Practitioner, I combine my medical knowledge and coaching passion with the profound insights I’ve gained from this powerful medicine work.
+As a Physician Assistant, Relationship Coach, and Psychedelic Practitioner, I combine my medical knowledge and coaching passion with the profound insights I've gained from this powerful medicine work.
 I look forward to guiding you on your healing path.

 Trauma